Beaver Valley Mall

 The Beaver Valley Mall is a regional shopping mall in Center Township, Pennsylvania, serving Beaver County within the Pittsburgh metropolitan area.
-It is owned by the Namdar Realty Group.
-The mall features Boscov's, Dick's Sporting Goods, Rural King, and a U-Haul storage center.
-It is vastly considered by locals to be a dead mall, with many residents opting for the Ross Park Mall in Ross Township or The Mall at Robinson in Robinson Township.
+It is owned, and operated by Namdar Realty Group.
+The mall features Boscov's, Rural King, and a U-Haul storage center as its main anchor tenants.

 History

+Development

+On September 24, 1970, the Beaver Valley Mall held its grand opening celebration.
+The Joseph Horne Company, Gimbels, and Sears opened with the property as the original anchors.

+Late 20th Century

-In 1970, the Beaver Valley Mall opened with The Joseph Horne Company, Gimbels, and Sears as the original anchors.
-That same year, the entire Gimbels chain was purchased by the tobacco conglomerate BATUS.
-In 1986, after years of declining sales, BATUS announced that Gimbels was on the chopping block.
-Unable to find a buyer for the entire chain, BATUS closed down the entire Gimbels Pittsburgh division, selling or closing all locations.
-The more attractive mall locations, such as the one in the Beaver Valley Mall, were taken over by the St. Louis based May Department Stores Company for its Pittsburgh-based Kaufmann's division.
-The Beaver Valley location of Gimbels was closed and completely renovated before reopening as Kaufmann's in 1987, and the original Kaufmann's location in nearby Rochester was sold and subdivided into a Giant Eagle and a Kmart.
-In 2006, when The May Department Stores Company was purchased by Cincinnati based Federated Department Stores, this location transitioned to Macy's.
+In 1986, after years of declining sales, BATUS, Gimbles' parent company announced that Gimbels was to close the entire Gimbels Pittsburgh division, selling or closing all locations.
+Some of the locations, such as the one in the Beaver Valley Mall, were taken over by the St. Louis based May Department Stores Company for its Pittsburgh-based Kaufmann's division.
+The Beaver Valley location of Gimbels was closed and completely renovated before reopening as Kaufmann's in 1987.

-The Joseph Horne Company (owned by the New York City based Associated Dry Goods Corporation) operated in the Beaver Valley Mall until 1995.
-In October 1986, The May Department Stores Company merged with Associated Dry Goods Corporation.
-May promptly sold The Joseph Horne Company to a group of local investors.
+In 1994, Kaufmann's celebrated a grand re-opening as it added on a second floor to the location.
 In 1995, Federated Department Stores acquired Horne's and renamed all former locations under its own Lazarus regional nameplate.
 In 1998, after operating a few years as Lazarus, Federated closed several locations including the Beaver Valley Mall store.
-This location was then acquired by and reopened as Boscov's.
+This location was then acquired by and reopened as Boscov's in the fall of 1998.

-JCPenney became the fourth anchor in 1998, with the new location being built right in front of the food court.
-JCPenney had relocated from the Northern Lights Shopping Center in nearby Economy.
-Dick's Sporting Goods became the fifth anchor in 2007.
-The store was built in between JCPenney and Boscov's.
+JCPenney became the fourth anchor on September 30, 1997.
+The new location was built right in front of the food court, and consisted of over 126,000 square feet of space.
+JCPenney relocated from the Northern Lights Shopping Center in nearby Economy, Pennsylvania.